 He was also insulting all the Republican congressmen and senators who are on that stage.

-This was a workman like uh speech.
+This was a workmanlike speech.

-He it was short and he went through it quickly.
+It was short and he went through it quickly.

-Uh and it was it was militant and it was dark.
+And it was militant and it was dark.

 The crime, the gangs, the drugs, this American carnage, disrepair, decay.